 Locust Valley is a very small town located in the state of New York.
 With a population of 3,571 people and just one neighborhood, Locust Valley is the 420th largest community in New York.
-Locust Valley has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Locust Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Locust Valley home prices are not only among the most expensive in New York, but Locust Valley real estate also consistently ranks among the most expensive in America.